Aethodia/Legislation/Legislation/Law/LegalTextSpec.rst

     - …have all footnotes in each law occur in numerical order, from smallest-to-largest.

     - …ensure that each law's footnote indices are complete integer-incremental series [4]_.

-#.
-When a law cites another law, it is enough to give the law's [unique] filename (without '.rst').

 Footnotes
 ============================================================